Invariant connections and PBW theorem for Lie groupoid pairs: Introduction

 A related study, with a somewhat different point of view, was carried out in \cite{laurent-gengoux_kapranov_2014}: while obviously the authors of op.\ cit.\ mostly focus on the case of non-vanishing Atiyah class, they also consider the vanishing case, where the corresponding Kapranov $dg$-manifold is shown to be \emph{linearizable}.
 This means that it can be represented by an $L_\infty$-algebra structure that only admits a $1$-ary bracket while all higher brackets vanish, including the bilinear bracket.
 As a Kapranov $dg$-manifold, or as an $L_\infty$-algebra, it is therefore of limited interest, but the fact that it is trivial has interesting consequences.
-The authors interpret it geometrically as meaning that the natural left $\aa$-action on $ \L/\A$ (with $\L$ and $\A $ local groupoids integrating $ \ll$ and $ \aa$, respectively) is formally linearizable.
+The authors interpret it geometrically as meaning that the natural left $\aa$-action on $ \L/\A$ (with $\L$ and $\A $ local Lie groupoids integrating $ \ll$ and $ \aa$, respectively) is formally linearizable.
 They recover as a corollary an interpretation of this vanishing found in \cite{calaque_pbw_2014} in terms of equivariance of the Poincaré--Birkhoff--Witt map.
-In this paper, we clarify this geometric interpretation and replace ``formal'' by ``semi-local''.
+In this paper, we clarify this geometric interpretation, consider the Lie groupoid $\A$-action instead of the infinitesimal $\aa$-action and replace ``formal'' by ``semi-local''.
 Semi-local meaning here ``in a neighborhood of the zero section'', i.e.\ in a neighborhood of the common base manifold $M$ of both $\L$ and $\A$.